 Definition:

-“Gallant” means showing courage, honor, and polite behavior, especially toward others.
+“Gallant” means showing courage or noble bravery while also acting with honor and polite behavior, especially toward others.
 First of all, a gallant person often steps forward to protect someone or stand up for what is right.
-Moreover, this person also acts with dignity and kindness, combining bravery with good manners.
-In addition, the term often describes men who treat others, especially women, with extra respect and care.
-As a result, people view gallant behavior as both noble and charming.
+Moreover, the person typically acts with dignity and kindness, combining bravery with good manners.
+In addition, gallant is frequently used for men in traditional contexts, but it can also describe anyone’s honorable, respectful behavior.
+As a result, people often view gallant conduct as both noble and charming.

 Therefore, “gallant” expresses the idea of acting bravely while also showing respect, grace, and strong moral character.